May is Mental Health Awareness Month. So reposting “Chatty Cathy” from June 2020.

 About 20% of all us, at any one time, are dealing with some kind of mental health issue.
 And about 50% of all us, during our lifetimes, will have something go haywire with our brains.
 More than cancer and heart disease combined.

-The God’s honest truth is that the stuff that goes wrong with our brains is just as normal as the stuff that goes wrong with our hearts.
+The God’s honest truth is that the stuff that goes wrong with our brains is just as normal as the stuff that goes wrong with our lungs.
 The stuff that goes wrong above our shoulders is just as normal as the stuff that goes wrong below our shoulders.

 And now in pandemic times, these numbers have increased.
 A third of the population, a third of all of us, are wrestling with a mental health challenge.
 Some of us are isolated and alone.
 Some of us are living on top of one another.
 The stress of finances and work and relationships and children and school and lack of school may seem insurmountable.
 It is not at all surprising that more of us are anxious, depressed, and manic.